List of Scooby-Doo characters: Sheriff Bronson Stone

 Sheriff Bronson Stone (voiced by Patrick Warburton) is the sheriff of Crystal Cove, first appearing in the pilot episode, "Beware the Beast from Below".
 He is often antagonistic to Mystery Inc., as he believes the monsters are an important revenue stream for the town.
 During the first season, Sheriff Stone was loyal to Mayor Fred Jones Sr. until he was unmasked as the season one finale.
+His comment to Fred Jones Sr. after that was "Say it isn't so?"

 In season two, Sheriff Stone goes to work for Mayor Janet Nettles.
 Though not comfortable at first, Sheriff Stone starts to warm up to Mayor Nettles and beginning a romantic relationship with her.

 In the rebooted timeline depicted in the series finale "Come Undone", he and Mayor Nettles are married and have four children: Eastwood, Norris, Billy Jack, and Lynda Carter.

 Hot Dog Water (Marcie Fleach)

 Marcie Fleach (voiced by Linda Cardellini), also known as Hot Dog Water, is a resident of Crystal Cove and Velma's rival.
 She first appears in "Where Walks Aphrodite", and dresses up as a Manticore in the season one episode "Menace of the Manticore".

 In season two, Marcy was released from prison after she helped to improve its security.
 She joins Mystery Incorporated as Daphne's replacement (and as a mole for Mr E), only to leave in "Web of the Dreamweaver" following Daphne's return.
 In "Night on the Haunted Mountain", still working for E, she dressed up as "Dark Lilith" in a bit to trick the mystery gang into finding one of the disk Pieces but defects from Mr E at the end of the episode giving the piece to Velma instead.
 In the finale, she is used as bait by Pericles but breaks free, holding him hostage.
 However, she is taken down and killed off-screen.

 In the rebooted timeline depicted in the series finale "Come Undone", Marcie is Velma's friend.

 It was revealed by Warner Bros animator Tony Cervone on Instagram that writers of Scooby-Doo!
 Mystery Incorporated intended for Velma and Marcie to be in a romantic relationship.